 State Executive Orders

-If you are unable to work from home and you traveled to the restricted areas before the relevant order went into effect, we will protect your pay during your quarantine period.
+- If you are unable to work from home and you traveled to a restricted area before a relevant directive went into effect, you will be paid during your quarantine.

-If you are unable to work from home and you traveled to the restricted area after the relevant order went into effect, then you will not be paid for your quarantine period, except to the extent you use any applicable vacation or personal time during that period.
+- If you are unable to work from home, and you traveled to a restricted area after the relevant directive went into effect, you will not be paid during your quarantine period, except to the extent you use vacation or personal time.